 The severe spinal cord injury sustained by Jockey Michael Martinez and the possibility (not realized) that he might be enrolled in Geron’s hESC-based spinal cord regenerative medicine trial, have drawn recent attention to spinal cord injury.

-Christopher and Dana Reeve (see foundation here) as well as Don C. Reed (see site here) were instrumental in bringing attention to the significance of this injury and the importance of research to help patients with spinal cord injury.
+Christopher and Dana Reeve (see foundation here) as well as Don C. Reed (see site here) were instrumental in bringing attention to the significance of this injury and the importance of research to help patients with spinal cord injuries.

-More than 1 million Americans are living with a spinal cord injury.
+More than 1 million Americans are living with spinal cord injuries.
 There are a variety of causes including car accidents, which are the most common cause.
 Other important causes include falls such as occurred to Martinez, the autoimmune disorders MS and also Traverse Myelitis that struck Cody Unser, sports injuries, cancer, and acts of violence (stabbing, gunshots).

-The range of severity of effects from spinal cord injury vary with the location and intensity of the trauma (the higher in the spinal column generally the more severe the injury), but it frequently is profoundly devastating.
+The range of severity of effects from spinal cord injuries vary with the location and intensity of the trauma (the higher in the spinal column generally the more severe the injury), but it frequently is profoundly devastating.

-Thus, it is imperative that new, stem cell based treatments for spinal cord injury be developed.
+Thus, it is imperative that new, stem cell based treatments for spinal cord injuries be developed.
 In order for this to happen, research into spinal cord injury and potential regenerative medicine treatments must proceed.
 At the same time there is great excitement about Geron’s ES cell based clinical trial moving forward now, the recent legal fight over the legality of ES cell research has thrown a chill over ES cell research that is the most promising for the future treatment of spinal cord injury.